MASTER SERVICES AGREEMENT

 5. it has not and will not violate, or cause the other Party to violate any applicable anti-corruption or anti-money laundering laws in jurisdictions in which either Party does business, including without limitation the U.S. Foreign Corrupt Practices Act of 1977 and the U.K. Bribery Act of 2010, and it has effective controls that are sufficient to provide reasonable assurances that violations or applicable anti-corruption, sanctions, and anti-money laundering laws and regulations will be prevented;

-6. any applicable sanctions laws, including without limitation all laws, regulations and Executive Orders administered by the Corruption and Foreign Public Officials Act, the U.S. Treasury Department Office of Foreign Assets Control, the United Nations Security Council, Her Majesty’s Treasury, the European Union, or any other jurisdiction that has or will in the future issue a restrictive trade law to the Party;
+6. it has not and will not violate any applicable sanctions laws, including without limitation all laws, regulations and Executive Orders administered by the Corruption and Foreign Public Officials Act, the U.S. Treasury Department Office of Foreign Assets Control, the United Nations Security Council, Her Majesty’s Treasury, the European Union, or any other jurisdiction that has or will in the future issue a restrictive trade law to the Party;

 7. and it has effective controls that are sufficient to provide reasonable assurances that violations or applicable anti-corruption, sanctions, and anti-money laundering laws and regulations will be prevented; and

 3. DISCLAIMER.
-EXCEPT AS EXPRESSLY SET OUT IN THE AGREEMENT, THE SERVICES ARE PROVIDED “AS IS” AND “AS AVAILABLE” AND LOOPIO DOES NOT MAKE ANY EXPRESS OR IMPLIED WARRANTIES, CLAIMS OR REPRESENTATIONS OF ANY KIND, INCLUDING WARRANTIES AND CONDITIONS ARISING FROM MERCHANTABILITY, NON-INFRINGEMENT OR FITNESS FOR A PARTICULAR PURPOSE, AVAILABILITY, COMPLETE AND ERROR-FREE.
+EXCEPT AS EXPRESSLY SET OUT HEREIN, ALL OFFERINGS PROVIDED “AS IS” AND “AS AVAILABLE” AND LOOPIO DOES NOT MAKE ANY EXPRESS OR IMPLIED WARRANTIES, CLAIMS OR REPRESENTATIONS OF ANY KIND, INCLUDING WARRANTIES AND CONDITIONS ARISING FROM MERCHANTABILITY, NON-INFRINGEMENT OR FITNESS FOR A PARTICULAR PURPOSE, AVAILABILITY, COMPLETE AND ERROR-FREE.

 12. LIMITATIONS OF LIABILITY